gzardini/course-CRA/modules/localization/docs/02-docs/00_docs.md

 * If it gives too few segments, the localization will be imprecise but quick
 * If it gives too many segments, the localization will be on average more accurate, but also slower to compute

-There is a `segment_max_threshold` parameter that allows the user to limit the number of segments that are sent which allows you to explore this trade-off.
-Exercise [](#exercise:lineDetector) will be the opportunity to play with it.
+There is a `segment_max_threshold` parameter that allows the user to limit the number of segments that are sent.
+The parameter limits the maximum number of segments for each of the colors individually.
+Setting it for example to 10 will yield an output of 10 yellow, 10 white and 10 red segments.
+Exercise [](#exercise:lineDetector) will give you the opportunity to play with it and see the effects of the trade-off.

 ## Lane filter node